Nicolas Cage is heartbroken after the death of his ex-wife Lisa Marie Presley, according to the actor - ExBulletin

 Presley, along with his mother, had attended the 80th Golden Globe Awards in Beverly Hills the Tuesday before his death.

-“Extra” host Billy Bush told NewsNation’s Ashleigh Banfield that he interviewed Presley on the red carpet shortly before she entered the ceremony and he felt something was wrong. was not going to her house.
+Extra host Billy Bush told NewsNations Ashleigh Banfield that he interviewed Presley on the red carpet shortly before she entered the ceremony and he felt something was wrong. not at her house.

-“When the interview ended, I said to my team, ‘Something is wrong.’
-There’s no doubt that she was gone.
-She was a little slow and not quite there.
-I say this with a heavy heart,” Bush told Banfield.
+At the end of the interview, I said to my team: something is wrong.
+There is no doubt that she was gone.
+She was a bit slow and not quite there.
+I say that with a heavy heart, Bush told Banfield.

 Bush added that Presley appeared to be leaning on a manager’s arm for support while walking.